Last Updated on September 23, 2022 by The Filtery Staff

 We recently wrote about what to look for in a non-toxic (or at least less toxic) Christmas tree.
 But what about holiday decorations?

-In this article, we’re going to talk about what to look for in less-toxic, lead-free Christmas lights in order to decrease the amount of toxic chemicals you bring into your home during this holiday season.
+In this article, we’re going to talk about what to look for in Christmas lights in order to decrease the amount of toxic chemicals you bring into your home during this holiday season.
+After that, we’ll give you a list of non-toxic Christmas ornaments and other decorations made from natural and organic materials.

 P.S.
-If you’re looking for more resources on how to have a less-toxic holiday season, check out these related guides:
+If you’re looking for more resources on how to have a low-tox holiday season, check out these related guides:

 - Non-Toxic Christmas Trees